Master's Thesis Submission Form

-Our business hours are Monday through Friday from 9:00 am to 4:00 pm.
-Our register is open to process payments in person or by phone Monday through Friday from 9:00 am to 3:45 pm.
+Our business hours and virtual help desk's hours are Monday through Thursday from 9:00 am - 4:00 pm, and Friday from 9:00 am to 3:00 pm.
+Our register is open to process payments Monday through Thursday from 9 a.m. to 3:45 p.m, and Friday from 9 a.m. to 2:45 p.m.
+For SDSU Fall 2025's Publication Deadline and Avoid Reenrollment Deadline, our office and register will operate between 9:00-3:45 pm.
 Hours of operation are subject to change.

 Montezuma Publishing (MP) is a non-profit department on campus at SDSU.
 One of our principal areas of service is graduate publishing.
 For graduate students, MP is responsible for: